-Unit cost estimation is the simplest cost-estimation technique: take a known reliable per-unit cost or per-unit revenue, multiply by the number of units, and you have your estimate.
+The simplest cost-estimation technique: take a known reliable per-unit cost or per-unit revenue, multiply by the number of units.
 Cost = (units) × (cost per unit).

 The “unit” is whatever makes sense for the project: square metres of floor space for a building ($1,500/m²), kilometres of road ($2M/km), kilowatt-hours of electricity ($0.12/kWh), days of labour for a consultant ($1,200/day).